 FreeRTOS provides a timer callback API.
 This is implemented on top of existing functionality in the FreeRTOS kernel.
 CHERIoT RTOS does not yet provide such an API, but building one is fairly simple.

 The structure of such a service is similar to that of the thread pool in lib/thread_pool, except that each callback has an associated timer.
 These should be added to a data structure that keeps them sorted.
 The thread that runs the callbacks should wait on a message queue, with the timeout set to the shortest time timer.
-If this wakes with timeout, it should invoke the first (__cheri_callback, see [cheri_callback]) callback function in its queue.
+If this wakes with timeout, it should invoke the first (__cheri_callback, see Section 3.3.
+Passing callbacks to other compartments.) callback function in its queue.
 If it wakes receiving a message, it should add the new callback into the set that it has ready.

 There is no generic version of this in CHERIoT RTOS because it is impossible to implement securely in the general case for a system with mutual distrust.
 Callbacks may run for an unbounded amount of time (preventing others from firing) or untrusted code may allocate unbounded numbers of timers and exhaust memory.
 As such, it is generally better to build a bespoke mechanism for the specific requirements of a given workload.